-- I understand the role and responsibilities of my B&C. - □ I've read the relevant sections of Chapter 8 of the County Code. - □ I know what my fellow B&C members and I are expected to do. - I know the professional staff liaison who is assigned to my B&C and/or the department director.
-I understand their roles. - $\ \square$ I understand the working relationship between the county staff and my B&C. - $\ \square$ I know the sources of information that assist my B&C with decision making. - $\ \square$ I know which types of community issues are of concern to my B&C. - □ I understand the local government activity for which my B&C is expected to make policy recommendations. - I understand the difference between making policy and making policy recommendations as an advisory B&C. - I understand the distinction between operations and policy. - □ I have read the current Work Plan for my B&C.
+- I understand the role and responsibilities of my B&C. - I've read the relevant sections of Chapter 8 of the County Code. - I know what my fellow B&C members and I are expected to do. - □ I know the professional staff liaison who is assigned to my B&C and/or the department director and I understand their roles. - I understand the working relationship between the county staff and my B&C. - I know the sources of information that assist my B&C with decision making. - □ I know which types of community issues are of concern to my B&C. - □ I understand the local government activity for which my B&C is expected to make policy recommendations. - □ I understand the difference between making policy and making policy recommendations as an advisory B&C.